TinyBot2088/2088X/README.md

 # 2088X
-2088X Loaf of Bread High Stakes 2025 Code =)
+2088X Loaf of Bread Push Bread 2025 Code =)

-This is our code for the High Stakes Season 2024-2025.
+This is our code for the Push Back Season 2025 - 2026.

-Current Version: V4.0
+Current Version: V1.0